-The Colorado River Commission of Nevada (CRCNV) is responsible for managing and protecting Nevada's allocation of hydroelectric power generated and marketed by the federal government.
-Nevada's allocation of hydroelectric power from the Boulder Canyon Project (Hoover Dam), Parker-Davis Project, and the Salt Lake City Area Integrated Projects is purchased by the CRCNV and delivered to its wholesale utility contractors, full requirements contractors at the Black Mountain Industrial Complex, and various end-users including state and local governmental entities and educational institutions.
+Nevada has an allocation of hydroelectric power from the Boulder Canyon Project (Hoover Dam), Parker-Davis Project, and the Salt Lake City Area Integrated Projects.
+Nevada receives approximately 24 percent of the power that is generated by the Boulder Canyon Project, 22 percent of the power that is generated by the Parker-Davis Project, and 2 percent of the power that is generated by the Salt Lake City Area Integrated Projects.
+The CRCNV holds long-term contracts with the federal government for the purchase of these resources.
+The CRCNV delivers the power it purchases to its wholesale utility contractors, full requirements contractors at the Black Mountain Industrial Complex, and various end-users including state and local governmental entities and educational institutions.